This delicious Thai beef salad recipe embodies what makes Thai cuisine special: the bold flavors, vibrant herbs, and fresh ingredients.

 Herbs: Fill a bowl with cold water.
 Put the herbs in the bowl and agitate them gently to remove any dirt.
 Repeat the process until the water is clear.
 Drain the herbs with a salad spinner.

 Prepare a mortar and pestle.
 If you don’t have one, you can use a rolling pin or heavy pan and crush the ingredients on the cutting board.
-Add 4 cloves of garlic, 1 tsp bird’s eye chili, and 0.25 oz red jalapeños in a bowl and pound until they combine into a paste.
+Add 4 cloves of garlic, 1 tsp bird’s eye chili, 0.25 oz red jalapeños and 2 tbsp sugar in a bowl and pound until they combine into a paste.
 Add 1/2 tbsp Thai fish sauce, 1 fl oz lime juice, and 2 tsp Sriracha to the same bowl and stir until fully combined.

 Place a pan on medium heat until it’s hot.
 Add 2 tbsp canola oil, 6 oz flank steak, and 1/2 tsp pepper.
 Sear all sides for 4 minutes.
 Then cook in the air-fryer for another 7 minutes at 390 °F.